enesutku/CineMatch-SwiftUI-Template/README.md

 # CineMatch SwiftUI Template

+## The project is not completed yet, I will continue to develop it in the coming days.

 Welcome to the SwiftUI Movie App Template!
 This template provides a simplified yet powerful foundation for building a movie discovery app similar to Tinder.
 With a sleek and intuitive user interface, users can swipe through movie options effortlessly, making movie selection an enjoyable experience.

 ## Features